Victor-Guerrero-Devs/css-courses/adv-css-&-sass/2-nautours-intro/README.md

 `background-image` property means: apply this linear gradient across the entire image but lower the opacity so the image can actually be seen

 `background-position` = no matter the viewport width, the top of the image never changes

+`clip-path` = add a sloping cut at the bottom border of the hero section.
+Look it up on MDN for more info.
+Btw websites exist to handle all of the nitty gritty.